 The time evolution of $E_{\rm m}/E_{\rm k}$ shows a clear dependence on $\Pm$ with larger $\Pm$ yielding faster growth rates and higher saturation levels than $\Pm = 1$.
-Two-dimensional slices of $\log(\rho/\langle \rho\rangle)$ display the characteristic features of supersonic turbulence, namely sharp density contrasts where dense structures are surrounded by under dense voids.
+The 2D slices of $\log(\rho/\langle \rho\rangle)$ display the characteristic features of supersonic turbulence, namely, sharp density contrasts where dense structures are surrounded by under dense voids.
 We also find the in-plane magnetic fields to be arranged in folds and strongly compressed at myriad locations indicating field amplification by a combination of local stretching and compression.
-Difference between $\Pm = 1$ and $\Pm > 1$ regimes also emerge in the time evolution of the Pearson correlation coefficient '$r_{p}$' of the density and magnetic field strength.
-Specifically, during the transition from the kinematic to the non-linear saturated phase, $r_{p}$ decreases only by a factor of 1.2 for $\Pm = 1$, but by $\sim 2$ for $\Pm = 10$.
-This stronger suppression for $\Pm = 10$, reflects the role of magnetic pressure forces in resisting the continued compression of the field lines due to supersonic turbulence.
-In fact, as Fig.~\ref{fig:align} clearly illustrates, the anti-parallel alignment between $\nabla \rho$ and $\nabla B^{2}$ is more pronounced for $\Pm = 10$ than for $\Pm = 1$.
-Moreover, separating regions by field strength reveals that the enhanced suppression of $r_{p}$ for $\Pm = 10$ arises mainly from the reduced correlation between $\rho$ and $B$ in sub-rms ($B/\brms \leq 1$) regions, although the correlation also weakens in the strong-field ($B/\brms > 1$) regime.
+Differences between the $\Pm = 1$ and $\Pm > 1$ regimes also emerge in the time evolution of the Pearson correlation coefficient '$r_{p}$' of the density and magnetic field strength.
+Specifically, during the transition from the kinematic to the nonlinear saturated phase, $r_{p}$ decreases only by a factor of 1.2 for $\Pm = 1$ but by $\sim 2$ for $\Pm = 10$.
+This stronger suppression for $\Pm = 10$ reflects the role of magnetic pressure forces in resisting the continued compression of the field lines due to supersonic turbulence.
+In fact, as Fig.~\ref{fig:align} clearly illustrates, the antiparallel alignment between $\nabla \rho$ and $\nabla B^{2}$ is more pronounced for $\Pm = 10$ than for $\Pm = 1$.
+Moreover, separating regions by field strength reveals that the enhanced suppression of $r_{p}$ for $\Pm = 10$ arises mainly from the reduced correlation between $\rho$ and $B$ in sub-rms ($B/\brms \leq 1$) regions, although the correlation also weakens in the strong field ($B/\brms > 1$) regime.